Michael Grant (author, born 1954): Early life

 Grant was raised in a military family, attending ten schools in five states as well as three schools in France.
 He became a writer in part because "it was one of the few jobs that wouldn't tie him down to a specific location.
 He has lived in almost 50 homes in 14 states."

 Grant has described growing up poor, in trailer parks, and dropping out of school at age 15.
 He then got a job at Toys R Us, with a fake ID he obtained by signing up for the draft (during the Vietnam War).
 After three months, he quit and traveled to Europe for three months.

 Personal life

-According to the back flap of one of his books: "He lives in California with his wife, Katherine Applegate, and their two children, and far too many pets."
-He currently lives in Tiburón, California.
-His top selling book was Gone.
+Grant lives in California with his wife, Katherine Applegate, and their two children, and their many pets.
+He currently resides in Tiburón, California.